Introduction to OCaml Programming

 • Type #show List;; into utop to get a dump of all the functions in List.

-• NOTE: for assignment 1 you cannot use these List. functions, we want you to first practice using recursion.
+• NOTE: for assignment 1 you cannot use these List. functions, we want you to practice using recursion (you can use them after Assignment 1).

 • The Standard Library Reference page for lists contains descriptions as well.